Having the right shaft length on your trolling motor is crucial if you want it to work correctly.

 Thrust or power delivered by your trolling motor is essential, but it is only one factor that will affect your boat’s performance.
 All this power will amount next to nothing if your trolling motor is not submerged deep enough.

-You don’t want the propeller to get out of water in choppy waters or/and sucking in air from above the waterline when it is not deep enough.
-It will cause noise, loss of power and can shorten the life of your motor.
+You don’t want the propeller to get out of water in choppy waters or/and suck in air from above the waterline when it is not deep enough.
+It will cause noise, and loss of power and can shorten the life of your motor.

 Measure the Distance to the Waterline

-As a rough guide, you will need to measure the distance from your chosen mounting location to the waterline.
-If it’s the bow, go to the bow of your boat with a tape measure and unwind it until it reached the water level.
+As a rough guide, you will need to measure the distance from your chosen mounting location to the water level.

-It is important that you take your measurements when your boat is fully loaded with gear.
-If possible, take into account the weight and the location of batteries.
-On a light boat, it is incredible how much of a difference weight distribution can have.
+You should take your measurements when your boat is fully loaded with gear.
+If possible, take into account the weight and the location of the batteries.
+On a light boat, the weigh distribution can make a huge difference to the motor’s performance.

 Also, make sure that you measure the distance to the waterline when the water is calm.
-Otherwise you readings won’t be accurate.
+Otherwise your readings won’t be accurate.